-Sometimes you arrive at places and you instantly feel at home, Malacca was one of those places.
+Sometimes you arrive at a place and you instantly feel at home.
+Malacca was one of those places.
 We spent 3 nights in Malacca, but could easily live here for a while.

 The Dutch influences and history certainly had a role in making us so at home in this place.
-There are Dutch street names, houses and buildings that look like the Dutch building style and the cosy small streets and shops we have in the Netherlands.
+Malacca has Dutch street names, houses and buildings that look similar to the Dutch building style and also the cosy small streets and shops reminded us to the Netherlands.

 Where to Stay in Malacca

-We booked Hotel Star Moon ( click for more info and pics! ) which we booked via Agoda.com.
-Although the pictures on Agoda are not the best, this hotel deserves a big time recommendation!
-The staff is really helpful and friendly, the hotel cosy and small ( so are the rooms, but really clean and comfy ) and the location is perfect.
+The staff is really helpful and friendly, the hotel is clean, cosy and small ( so are the rooms ) and the location is perfect.
 A short walk from the hotel brings you to a little square where you will find the most delicious street food at night for a very low price.
 If you don’t like street food too much, don’t worry, there are also a few nice restaurants in the neighbourhood to choose from.

 What to do in Malacca

-The rest of the highlights are at a 15 minute walking distance from the hotel.
-If you walk in the direction of the centre and the Jonker Street you will come across some beautiful historical houses and buildings, many of them with Dutch influences.
+The rest of the highlights are at a 15-minute walking distance from the hotel.
+If you walk in the direction of Malacca’s city centre and the Jonker Street you will come across some beautiful historical houses and buildings, many of them with Dutch influences.

 Drink and Eat at Jonker Street